What is Thinking Matters?

 Thinking Matters is a New Zealand Christian ministry that exists to encourage the life of the mind in the love of God.
 Our aim is to contribute to the transformation and renewal of New Zealand society by facilitating conversation and reflection around issues that matter most.
-To achieve this, we seek to provide resources and events that inspire thinking and especially thinking about Jesus Christ.

 While modern life can offer countless distractions and disincentives to thinking, we believe that the pursuit of truth in religious and public life is essential for all human thought and flourishing.
 How we think, and especially, how we think about the nature of reality and purpose of life shape the way we live and the people we become.
 Without truth, we cannot know ourselves, negotiate reality, or handle life.
 We want to work towards cultivating a respectful and civil public square where citizens of all beliefs – whether atheist, agnostic, or religious – are free to enter and engage these great questions.

 Statement of Faith

 Our Statement of Faith can be found here.